 I felt relieved to offload all of the questions that had accumulated over the past three weeks.
 Simply chatting to someone, who had endured the same experiences, took a weight off my mind.
 Somebody else understood.
 I could have prattled on for hours, but we both had some distance to travel before we reached our beds for the night.

 While the rest of the field-filled terrain cast similarities to the previous day, there was one very large, very long South Australian icon that offered some variety.
 The enormous Morgan – Whyalla pipeline escorted the trail path for large portions of Day 23, allowing me to tick off several fuss-free kilometres and arrive at the homely Hiskeys Hut before dusk.

 During the 1800s and 1900s Hiskeys Hut was occupied by two generations of butchers, who had shops in either Georgetown or nearby Narridy.
 The slaughter house was on the rise east of the hut – hence the name of the nearby road (Slaughterhouse Road).

 I quickly inflated my mat, laid out my sleeping bag and cooked my dinner.
 I was pre-warned by Briony to expect a hectic trek up and over New Campbell Hill on Day 24.
 Heeding her words, I drifted to sleep early, despite the cacophonic bleats of the district’s sheep.

 The region has hot dry summers with cool to cold nights and cool, wet winters.
 Autumn and spring can be warm and mild with occasional periods of rain or showers.

-Similar to Day 22, the terrain felt cruisy after having just left the Flinders Ranges.
-Mostly flat, with a few small bumps, including the slope up to Hiskey’s Hut.
+Similarly to Day 22, the terrain felt cruisy after having just left the Flinders Ranges.
+Mostly flat, with a few small bumps, including a lengthy slope up to Hiskeys Hut.